 A: 1) I analyzed real estate sales data on unit sales price, sales amount, sales area of over 100 Chinese cities in past 5 years.
 The trend was increasing.
 2) I also analyzed furniture and wood sales data in China in past 5 years, increasing.
 3) I researched government policy on real estate.
 Government wanted to control the price, but the price was increasing.
 4) I analyzed used furniture trading volume and sales amount, which was increasing in 4 big cities.
 Above beyond: 5) I on site visited competitors – Hay, HM Home, ZARA Home, to learn their showroom features.
 6) I also tested online shopping website to provide feedback as user.

-R: My positive conclusion with data and suggestions helped client make right business strategy.
-Ikea’s annual sales increased 5% in the following FY, online sales continued increasing by 45% in following two FY.
+R: My positive conclusion with data and suggestions earned the trust from our clients and helped them make the right business strategy.
+As a result, Ikea’s annual sales increased 5% in the following FY, online sales continued increasing by 45% in following two FY.

 Story: customer complain - satisfaction (customer/earn trust/ownership/deliver result/

-S: While supporting on global business mgmt. in previous company, I learned from sales coordinators that a key customer from northwest complained many times about our company’s products and service.
+S: While supporting on global business mgmt. in previous company, I heard from sales coordinators that a key customer from northwest complained many times about our company’s products and service.
+Eventhough they didn’t mentioned the details, as I customer centric PM, I treated it as a high-sev issue, paid attention at the first glance and tried to mitigate the concern from customer asap.

 T: I wanted to solve customers’ complaining and keep good customer relation.